adrua/angular2-json-schema-form/README.md

 Note: This is currently a personal proof-of-concept project, and is not affiliated with any of the organizations listed above.
 (Though they are all awesome, and totally worth checking out.)

+## Breaking change in version 0.0.13 and above

+Dynamic Attribute stored to function at first use. disabled and disabledBlock now Support function Body

 ## Breaking change in version 0.7.0-alpha.1 and above

 You must now import both JsonSchemaFormModule and a framework module.
 (Don't worry, it's easy.)